ArunKumarG1992/network-speed/README.md

 # NetworkSpeed

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
+This project is to find out most suitable network station for a device at a given point (x, y).

+## Built with
+* Angular 13
+* Typescript 4.5

 ## Development server